 These signs and behaviours could indicate other social, emotional and/or mental health problems, but bullying should be considered a possibility and should be investigated.

 PREVENTING BULLYING?

 In our daily contact with pupils all staff work at developing skills in pupils focusing particularly on self-confidence, self-esteem and resilience.
-"Every teacher needs to focus on fostering self-confidence and self-esteem: in every pupil, in every lesson, every day."
-Promoting Positive Behaviour.

 Strategies we may use are: